 Conclusion

-The results of cochlear implantation vary for everyone.
+The results of cochlear implantation vary from person to person.
 The outcome of cochlear implantation depends on the age when hearing is lost and the type of cochlear implant surgery.
 The best results for children occur when getting implantation at a younger age.
 The best results for adults can be seen with a shorter period of hearing loss before implantation.

 Frequently Asked Questions and patient concerns: